JanssenProject/jans/docs/contribute/ci-cd/security-scanning.md

 ## Pen-test (DAST)

-`scan-pentest.yml` runs after "Build Docker Images" completes for a nightly or tagged (`v**`) release — so it scans the freshly published all-in-one image — and on manual dispatch.
+`scan-pentest.yml` is dispatched by "Build Docker Images" at the release ref once the images are published for a nightly or tagged (`v**`) release — so it scans the freshly published all-in-one image — and can also be dispatched manually (pass `release_tag` to ingest that release's SBOM/Trivy assets; leave it empty for an artifact-only, best-effort run).
 It runs the full DAST template set within a bounded time window (a per-scan shell timeout under a step `timeout-minutes` backstop); if the limit is reached the scan stops and the report is built from partial results.
 It It does **not fail on findings** (severity never breaks the build), but a release